Software engineers apply scientific and mathematical principles in order to create computer software and solve problems

 Relevant work experience is a good way of demonstrating a genuine interest in computing and is regarded favourably by employers.
 Gain experience through course-related placements, opportunities to work shadow or a year in industry.

-Software engineers are employed in a very broad range of sectors.
+Software engineers are employed in a range of sectors.

 Depending on the setting software engineering may be offered as part of a wider role, so look beyond the job title.